zohebjamal/zsh-autoswitch-micromamba/README.rst

 * Commands_
 * Options_
 * `Security Warnings`_
-* `Running Tests (not available now)`_

 How it Works
 ------------

-Simply call the ``mkcenv`` command in the directory you wish to setup a conda environment.
-A conda environment specific to that folder will now activate every time you enter it.
+Simply call the ``mkmenv`` command in the directory you wish to setup a micromamba environment.
+A micromamba environment specific to that folder will now activate every time you enter it.

 See the *Commands* section below for more detail.